mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in a date parameter in the url (in the YYYY-MM-DD format).
 > * Returns an array of 14 days worth of availability objects... each of which shows detailed availabilty for that day.
 ```
-// sample response from the '/api/room-types/availability/:date' GET route
+// sample response from this route
 [
     {
         "fieldCount": 0,